MISSION, VISION, AND PURPOSES

-GET CONNECTED IN THE MUSIC INDUSTRY
+GET CONNECTED THROUGH MUSIC

 Here in Los Angeles County, we live in the heart of the global music industry, with many recording studios and live performance venues in close proximity.
-California College of Music is filled with musicians every day, giving students the opportunity to make valuable industry connections and find their foothold in the music scene.
-Downtown Los Angeles and Hollywood are also just minutes away, so international artists are constantly performing nearby.
+California College of Music is filled with musicians every day, giving students the opportunity to make valuable connections and find their foothold in the music scene.
+Downtown Los Angeles and Hollywood are also just minutes away, so world-class musical artists are constantly performing nearby.

 LOCATION, LOCATION, LOCATION!